EdricChan03/edricchan03.github.io/blog/_posts/2019-03-16-simplified-content-views.md

 ---
-title: Inflating layouts with the ContentView annotation
+title: "[Update: New syntax] Inflating layouts with the ContentView annotation"
 tags:
 - kotlin
 - androidx